 AI Hardware Development

-The accelerating demand for faster computing in the AI market has resulted in a wide array of new silicon layouts and form factors, from SoC and Chiplets to Wafer Scale silicon.
+The accelerating demand for faster computing power in the AI market has resulted in a wide array of new silicon layouts and form factors, from SoC and Chiplets to Wafer Scale silicon.
 Each new design brings the need for increased processing power, which leads to more heat generation and thus higher silicon temperatures that adversely impact processor speed and reliability.

 For the newest silicon designs to perform as desired, a thermal management solution is needed that can dissipate high heat fluxes (Watts/cm2) with minimal temperature rise.
 Liquid cooling can dramatically improve the functionality of high power chips because of the higher heat capacity of liquids, and Microchannel liquid cooling can lower temperatures even further than standard liquid cooling designs.
-Mikros’ microchannel cooling designs are among the world’s most efficient methods to remove heat from an AI or Machine Learning system.
+Mikros’ microchannel cooling systems are among the world’s most efficient methods to remove heat from an AI or Machine Learning system.

 Liquid Cooling for AI Chips

 Liquid cooling has become critically necessary in thermal management for AI chips because the higher specific heat of fluids can remove the heat densities generated by today’s chips.
 At Mikros Technologies, we offer state-of-the-art microchannel liquid cooling solutions that remove unwanted heat from AI chips with the lowest system impact, temperature rise and pressure drop.
 Our microchannel cold plates offer orders-of-magnitude lower thermal resistance than other designs.